xiaofeng-qiu/es6-plato/README.md

 # es6-plato
 Visualize JavaScript source complexity with plato.
-Based on the older es5 plato.

-NOTE: This Project is in currently :warning: Alpha :warning:
+Based on the older es5 plato, this is a port to `es6` and `eslint`

 And still under development;

 ## Installation